streamlit/docs/content/reference-guides/api-cheat-sheet.md

 ---
-title: API Cheat Sheet
+title: Cheat Sheet
-category: Reference Guides
-next: caching
-previous: index.md
+slug: /reference-guides/cheatsheet
 ---

-# API Cheat Sheet
+# Cheat Sheet

 Summary of the docs, as of [Streamlit v0.71.0](/).